abedshaaban/abedshaaban/README.md

 # 📅 Hobbies
 - Exploring new technologies
-- Playing videogames (where we dropping?)
+- Playing video games (where we dropping?)
 - Reinventing stuff